GeoNode/geonode-summit-2016/about/index.md

 ### What is a GeoNode Summit?

 Every few years, as resources allows, the GeoNode community gets together to discuss the future of the platform.
-The summit includes program management staff, developers, and users.
-All are welcome to attend and provide input.
+The summit includes program managers, developers, and users.
+All are welcome to attend and ideas from new members of the community are especially valued.

 ### Past Summits